antiglory/j-allocator/README.md

 # j-allocator
-a very simple and basic heap allocator written in C
+a very simple and basic linux heap allocator written in C

 # features
 - first fit and segregated free list heap allocator (has aspects of both);